jfhbrook/matanuska/adrs/draft/systems-rewrite.md

 ## Inspect

 QT has a function called `QDebug`, which will probably work reasonably well.
 Otherwise, we can hand-roll a solution and move on.

+## Idiosyncrasies of QJSEngine

+All QJSEngine code runs in `strict` mode.
+This means that `eval` and `arguments` are forbidden names.

+QJSEngine can not reference classes before they are defined, during definition.
+This presents challenges in both `format.ts` (which references a global instance before definition) and `compiler/base.ts` (which contains circular references between `IfBlock`, `ElseBlock` and `IfElseBlock`).